Multiple Redditors have received emails from Coinbase including the text

 “The following categories of businesses, business practices, and sale items are barred from Coinbase Services (“Prohibited Businesses”).
 By opening a Coinbase Account, you confirm that you will not use Coinbase Services to accept payments in connection with the following businesses, activities, practices, or items:

-This type of transaction identification and subsequent restrictions can only happen if the gambling operator is using the same send from address for many customer’s payouts allowing Coinbase to identify when a Coinbase customer receives money from one such address.
+This type of transaction identification and subsequent restrictions can only happen if the gambling site is re-using the same addresses for many customers’ transactions.
+This allows Coinbase to identify when a Coinbase user transacts with such an address.

-This is bad practice and sites should be generating a new send from address for every customer withdraw as well as allowing users to generate new send to address for deposits whenever they choose or automatically.
-This is the best practice as implemented by most top bitcoin gambling sites.
+This is bad practice and sites should be generating new addresses for every transaction.
+This is the best practice as implemented by most top crypto gambling sites.

-Coinbase don’t really care but the US government does.
-The government wants to stop people from gambling with operators that do not have a US gambling licence because the government makes no money from them through licence fees or taxation.
+Coinbase doesn’t really care but the US government does.
+The government wants to stop people from gambling with operators that do not have a US gambling license.
+This is because the government makes no money from them through license fees or taxation.

-The government passes on part of the burden of enforcing anti gambling laws onto money transfer businesses by punishing them if they transfer money between Americans and gambling operators that do not have a US gambling licence.
-If money transfer businesses like Coinbase make these illegal transfers they would be heavily fined or lose their money transmitter licence.
+The government passes on part of the burden of enforcing anti-gambling laws to money transfer businesses.
+The government will be punishing them if they transfer money between Americans and gambling operators that do not have a US gambling license.
+Money transfer businesses like Coinbase would be heavily fined or lose their license if they made these illegal transfers.

-One of the reasons we love bitcoin is that it lets us avoid exactly this kind of government overreach and interference in our lives.
+One reason we love crypto is that it lets us avoid this kind of government overreach and interference in our lives.
 Coinbase had 2 representatives on panels at Lawsky’s media circus hearings that lead to the BitLicence.

 We have contacted Coinbase who directed us to their user agreement.
-We have contacted the relevant gambling operators Betcoin and SwC Poker who both say they now use uniques addresses for all transactions.
-Bitcoin always has a solution!
+We have contacted the relevant gambling operators Betcoin and SwC Poker who both say they now use unique addresses for all transactions.
+Crypto always has a solution!